A-gam0/pomodoroTimer/README.md

 - [ ] add notfications when the time is done!!
 - [x] add missing meta tags
 - [x] body's height should be `100dvh`
-- [ ] add my pre-built custom footer
+- [x] add my pre-built custom footer
-- [ ] the style bar is not centered
 - [ ] use font awesome instead of google icons
 # improvements
 - [ ] add options button